 In addition to weight gain, Medical News Today reports that you can notice additional side effects due to high estrogen levels.
 Some of these include headaches, sleeping difficulties, hair loss, fatigue, cold hands and feet, bloating, and mood changes (3).

 Intense sweat sessions, working weight loss tips, lip-smacking recipes come in one package with the BetterMe app.
 And all of it is at your fingertips, start transforming your life now!

 Causes Of Low Progesterone

-To gain weight from estrogen dominance your progesterone levels have to be low.
+To gain weight from estrogen dominance your progesterone levels have to be low as well as estrogen being high.
 Here are some common causes of low progesterone (1):

 Anovulation refers to when a woman’s cycle extends to thirty-five days and is probably not ovulating (1).
 According to Medical News Today, when your cycle lasts for thirty-two or more days, it indicates a lack of ovulation (1).
 Low progesterone levels are often blamed for this.
 That said, you can contact your doctor and have them diagnose if you have anovulation for clarification purposes.

 Menopause also leads to the reduced production of this hormone.
 As a result, some women take hormone replacement therapy and other progesterone supplements to help reduce menopause symptoms and avoid uterine cancer, respectively (1).